 a.
 The amount of Loss Compensation Service provided shall be the product of the actual transmission service provided (scheduled service less any curtailments, corrections or adjustments mutually agreed on by the Transmission Provider and the Transmission Customer) during each hour in MWhs and the applicable loss factor provided in Section 4 below.

 b.
-The Transmission Customer shall compensate the Transmission Provider for Loss Compensation Service provided each hour at a rate equal to the Transmission Provider’s Incremental Energy Cost for that hour.
+The Transmission Customer shall compensate the Transmission Provider for Loss Compensation Service provided each hour at a rate equal to the average hourly LAP price for the NV Energy BAA as established by the MO under section 29.11 (b) (3) (C) of the MO Tariff, multiplied by the energy for such hour based on a Transmission Customer’s metered load actual amounts (for a Transmission Customer taking Network Integration Transmission Service) or actual amounts of power scheduled to be delivered at Point(s) of Delivery (for a Transmission Customer taking Point-to-Point Transmission Service).

 c.
-For purposes of this Schedule 10, “Transmission Provider’s Incremental Energy Cost” shall be as defined in Schedule 4, Energy Imbalance Service.
+A spreadsheet showing the average LAP prices for each hour of the previous month shall be accessible through the Transmission Provider’s OASIS.

 3. Physical Delivery: